-The class teachers in Year Four are Mr Sadler (4RS), Miss Smith (4SS) and Miss Johnson (4J).
-Mrs Adlam and Mrs Bassi support across all three classes to help the children with their learning.
-The other members of the Year Four team are Mrs Perry, Miss Moore, Mrs Nightingale and Mrs Derby and together they all work together to help the children succeed.
+The class teachers in Year Four are Mr Sadler and Mr Potter (maternity cover).
+The other members of the Year Four team are Mrs Bassi, Mrs Snead, Mrs Price, Mrs Ordway and Mrs Adams and together they all work together to help the children succeed.

 I am Warrior

 During the Autumn term, year 4’s topic has been I am Warrior.
 I am Warrior is a study around the Celts and how the Romans changed the course of British history.
 During this topic, the children have learnt about significant people of history including Boudicca and Spartacus.
 We learned all about Roman gladiators, what life was like for both the Celts and the Romans as well as some of Rome’s geographical features.

 For the memorable experience the children had a Roman themed day where they dressed up and took part in lots of fun Roman activities.
 The children thoroughly enjoyed taking part in the Roman activities, especially the Roman coin game!
 They also looked at Roman coins and Roman outfits.

 In History, the children have been learning about the key events of the Roman Empire and Roman invasion and settlement of Britain.
 Using a timeline, the children were able to place these key events in chronological order.
 They learnt how Roman rule established a centralised government over much of Britain, replacing the tribal rule of the Celts, and how Queen Boudicca of the Iceni reacted to this by launching a rebellion against Roman rule.
 The children thoroughly enjoyed learning about life as a Roman gladiator and how this fitted into the overall structure of Roman society.
 They also compared the equipment and fighting techniques of the Roman army and Celtic warriors.